 Housing Secretary Rt Hon Robert Jenrick MP said:

-For too many people, no matter how hard they work, home ownership can seem out of reach.
+Home ownership can seem out of reach for too many people, no matter how hard they work.
 One of the biggest divides in our country has been between those who can afford their own home and those who cannot.

-Despite the challenges faced over the past year, the government has intervened to protect jobs, support builders and buyers to help keep the housing market healthy.
-Today’s 95% mortgages launch further strengthens our commitment to build back better from the pandemic.
+Despite the challenges faced over the past year, the government has intervened to protect jobs and support builders and buyers to help keep the housing market healthy.
+Today’s 95% mortgage launch further strengthens our commitment to building back better from the pandemic.